zicht/z/doc/WIP.md

 the license and copyright notices.

 ## Where can I find recipes? ##
 A substantial list of recipe examples is included in the source code.
-These recipes are provided as plugins, and are all enabled by default.
+These recipes are provided as plugins, and can be used in your configation simply by specifying them in your Zfile.
 See the documentation on Plugins how to enable, disable or extend these plugins.

 ## Why is there no default git plugin? ##
 We don't use git as our primary VCS.
 This means that we can't test and utilitize it for real, which means that we can't be sure about how well it would work.
 But since the system is plugin-based, you could easily build and contribute your git implementation.
 Drop us a note if you have.
+No, really (!).

 # How to get started #
 All you need to get started is a working version of Z installed somewhere on your system, and the bin file in bin/z